-1. At what age can a parent stop providing for the child?
+At what age can a parent stop providing for the child?

 In the usual circumstances, the family law in Singapore is such that parents have a legal obligation to provide for a child till the child is 21 years old.

-Thus, when the child is nearing the age to attend universities, the parent can apply to vary the maintenance order to increase the amount of school fees that a university education requires, and also increase the age for which the child support will end at, if the maintenance order does not already cover these.
+Thus, when the child is nearing the age to attend universities, the parent can apply to vary the maintenance order to increase the number of school fees that a university education requires, and also increase the age for which the child support will end at if the maintenance order does not already cover these.

 A physical or mental disability mandates parents to provide for the child beyond 21 years old.
 If the disability is temporary, the maintenance order can continue till the child recovers.

-4. Agreement for child maintenance
+Agreement for child maintenance

 However, when the case is brought to court, the court will usually rule according to what will be in the interests of the child, and ignore the agreement if it is necessary for the child’s welfare.